M2M-FAMU-FSU/Prob_EGN3443/_sources/Projects/Final_Project.md

 **An Example**
 (*This is just an example.
 Please come up with your own entities and measurements.
 Be creative and try not to spend money*)

 I want to know if organic apples and *normal* apples are distinct in terms of its weight (*measure*).
-I may buy about five of each (randomly) from the same Publix store and measure the weight with a kitchen weight scale (and perhaps eat them after measuring).
-Now I have the data that I can use to answer the question!
+I may buy about five of each (randomly) from the same Publix store and measure the weight of each with a kitchen weight scale (and perhaps eat them after measuring).
+Now I have the data ($2 \times 5$ observations) that I can use to answer the question!

 ## Deliverables